freenas/freenas-docs/userguide/storage.rst

 and save the key to a safe location.
 When finished, click :guilabel:`DONE`.

-The screen refreshes after the pool is created, showing the new pool in
-:menuselection:`Storage --> Pools`.

 :numref:`Figure %s <zfs_vol_fig>` shows the new *pool1*.

 Click the down arrow to see more details about the pool.
 This second